ocommaj/ocommaj/README.md

 Striving to build useful stuff well & delightful things cleanly.

-Curious to know more about every layer of the network stack and the movement of bits therein.
+Curious to learn more about every layer of the network stack and the movement of bits therein.

 Status: pragmatic.
 Target: more pragmatic.
 Language fanatic.